kowabunga-cloud/kowabunga-cloud.github.io/content/en/docs/customization/metrology.md

 Kowabunga comes with bundled support for metrology and instrumentation.
 No one would ever deploy and maintain a blackbox infrastructure and support it empty handed.

-If you're SysAdmin (or DevOps, whatever the name now), and are willing care about monitoring, you'e got 2 options:
+If you're SysAdmin (or DevOps, whatever the name now), and are willing care about monitoring, you're got 2 options:

 - Use you're already existing and in-place monitoring stack and tools.
 - Rely on Kowabunga-bundled ones.

-In the second option, **Kowabunga** optionnally comes bundled with:
+In the second option, **Kowabunga** optionally comes bundled with:

 - [Grafana](https://grafana.com/oss/grafana/), [VictoriaMetrics](https://victoriametrics.com/products/open-source/) and [VictoriaLogs](https://victoriametrics.com/products/victorialogs/), hosted on **Kahuna** server, providing logs and metrics TimeSeries database storage and observability dashboards.
 - [Grafana Alloy](https://grafana.com/oss/alloy-opentelemetry-collector/) agent, hosted on **Kahuna**, **Kiwi** and **Kaktus** nodes, collecting data and streaming to **Kahuna**.